shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-04-transfer.md

 It’s time to submit your first transactions.
 In this challenge, we will connect to a Celo node hosted by DataHub and we will transfer our testnet token.
 As you remember from previous step, we funded our account on the `Alfajores` testnet with 5 **CELO** and 10 **cUSD**.
 Now let’s try to transfer some **CELO** tokens to another testnet account.
+Celo has a number of core smart contracts that are deployed to the network.
+In this challenge, we'll use the GoldToken contract wrappers, which have a `transfer` and a `send` function allowing us to build a transfer transaction.

 ----------------------------------

 # The challenge

 {% hint style="tip" %}
-In `pages/api/celo/transfer.ts`, complete the code of the **transfer** function.
-Celo has a number of core smart contracts that are deployed to the network.
-In this challenge, we'll use the GoldToken contract wrappers, which have a `transfer` and a `send` function allowing us to build a transfer transaction.
+In `pages/api/celo/transfer.ts`, implement the **transfer** function.
+You must replace any instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out.**